drivet/website/content/blog/technical/theremin-build.md

-One of the interesting things about the Open Theremin project is that it's able to automate the first step in the tuning process - the positioning of the lowest note near your torso.
+One of the interesting things about the Open Theremin project is that it's able to automate the first step in the tuning process - the positioning of the zero beat.
 The mechanism by which this occurs will be the subject of another blog entry.

 ## Playing the Theremin